qouteall/qouteall-blog/blog/2025/How to Avoid Fighting Rust Borrow Checker.md

 - `Send` means that the future can be sent across threads.
 Tokio use work-stealing, which means that one thread's task can be stolen by other threads that currently have no work.

 Another important trap is that, the normal sleep `std::thread::sleep` and normal locking `std::sync::Mutex` should not be used when using async runtime, because they block using OS functionality without telling async runtime, so they will block the async runtime's scheduling thread.
 In Tokio, use `tokio::sync::Mutex` and `tokio::time::sleep`.
+(That issue doesn't exist in Golang.
+Rust async runtime is leaky abstraction compared to Golang.)

 ## Side effect of extracting and inlining variable